 - 13.1.
 The Council faces a broad range of risks.
-Examples include: - Financial risk related to the Council's investments - Credit and Counterparty risk related to investments and loans - Interest rate risk the risk that interest rates move in a manner that is adverse to the Council's investments or borrowings. - Reputational risk that any adverse outcomes could affect the Council's reputation and public perception - Environmental risks due to the Council's investments or capital projects - Governance risks ensuring that appropriate decision making procedures are adhered to - 13.2.
+Examples include: - Financial risk related to the Council's investments - Credit and Counterparty risk related to investments and loans - Interest rate risk the risk that interest rates move in a manner that is adverse to the Council's investments or borrowings. - Reputational risk that any adverse outcomes could affect the Council's reputation and public perception - Environmental risks due to the Council's investments or capital projects - Asset condition risk the need to continually invest in condition of property and highway estate - Governance risks ensuring that appropriate decision making procedures are adhered to - 13.2.
 The Council has a low risk appetite, so as to safeguard taxpayer funds, and this is reflected in the Treasury Management Strategy and outlined above.